BradyHammond/LightfeatherIO_Assessment/README.md

 stack was chosen to keep the project lightweight while allowing for future extensibility.
 I have used both Python and JavaScript in the past, but this was my first exposure to vue.js and Flask.
 In addition to the lightweight benefits these options provided, I chose these frameworks to highlight my ability to quickly learn and utilize new technologies.
-Again, if you have any further questions about my reasoning for this project, please reach out to me directly.
+If you have any further questions about my reasonings, please reach out to me directly.